tudorpintea999/docs-uniswap/docs/api/subgraph/guides/subgraph-example.md

 ### General Position Data

 To get data about a specific position, input the NFT tokenId.
-This queries the collected fees for token0 and token1 and current liquidity for the position with tokenId 3.
+This queries the collected fees for token0 and token1 and the current liquidity for the position with tokenId 3.
 Reference the full [position schema](https://github.com/Uniswap/v3-subgraph/blob/main/schema.graphql#L192) to see all fields.

 ```
 {